preset-io/promptimize/README.md

   around how different prompt suites are performing against one-another.
   Which individual cases or categories of cases improved? regressed?
 - Minimize API calls! only re-assess what changed as you change it
+- Perform human if and where needed, introspected failed cases, overriding false negatives

-In essence, promptimize provides a programmatic way to define and fine-tune your prompts and evaluation functions in Python, allowing you to iterate quickly and with confidence.
+In essence, promptimize provides a programmatic way to execute and fine-tune your prompts and evaluation functions in Python, allowing you to iterate quickly and with confidence.